 • The Fair Work Ombudsman apprehended and/or penalised businesses for improper payroll processing and/or treatment of staff, resulting in underpayment of employees.
 This year’s reports amounted to over $10 million for probing into multiple businesses nationwide.

-• When it came to labour issues, three industries had the most number of issues.
+• When it came to labour issues, five industries had the most number of issues.
 The industries are: fast food, restaurant, hospitality, transportation, or manufacturing.